Bfunk54/ReadMeGenerator/ReadMeGenREADME.md

 # ReadMeGen

 ## Description
-This project asks you questions in the console to put together a quality, professional looking read me file to help your project look better and be much easier to use
+This project asks you questions in the console to put together a quality, professional looking read me file to help your project look better and be much easier to use.

 ## Table of Contents
 1. [Installation](#installation)